Apple's iPhone X tries to reinvent the phone — again

 The company also introduced two new successors to last year's iPhone 7 and 7 Plus.
 Instead of following its usual strategy of adding an S to the names of updated models, Apple is calling the new versions the iPhone 8 and iPhone 8 Plus, because, Cook said, "This is a huge step forward for iPhone."

 The new iPhone includes an upgraded chip, called the A11 Bionic, which offers 30 percent faster visuals than last year's A10, Apple said.
-The phone also has faster chips designed for faster autofocus, better low light photos, and augmented reality apps, which overlay computer images onto the real world.
+The phone also has faster chips designed for quicker autofocus, better low light photos and augmented reality apps, which overlay computer images onto the real world.

 Perhaps the biggest change is the inclusion of Qi, a wireless charging standard that means people can charge an iPhone merely by placing it on a specialized mat in an airport, cafe or car.